Evaluating LLM-Based Regression Test Generation: Introduction

+Most interestingly, we identify a critical dependence of \toolname's effectiveness on the commit message.
+In fact, \toolname continues to generate effective test cases even when only the commit message is provided, as long as the intention of the change is captured.
+For instance, if the commit message describes the handling of floating point variables, then \toolname generates Javascript programs that contain floating point variables.
+In contrast, the non-descriptive commit messages in \zthree (e.g., \textsf{fix \#[Issue ID]}) are unlikely to yield effective regression tests while the expressive commit messages are more likely to reveal bugs.
+To study the impact of expressiveness, we change the commit messages minimally to reduce and increase the information, respectively, and indeed confirm a substantial impact on effectiveness.
+For instance, adding \review{17} words on average (max. \review{43}) to make ineffective messages more expressive \review{significantly increased} the number of bugs found.

+We also explore the marriage of greybox fuzzing and \toolname, called \toolnamefuzz, where the regression tests generated by \toolname are provided as initial seeds for subsequent greybox fuzzing.
+Indeed, if we amplify the \toolname-generated test cases in this way, we can find over twice the bugs as the directed fuzzer WAFLGo~\cite{Xiang:2024aa} with its default seed and \toolname alone.

-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=0.55cm,itemsep=0.1cm] \item We introduce \toolname, a feedback-directed, zero-shot LLM-based regression test generation technique for programs that take highly structured, human-readable inputs to evaluate the utility of LLMs for regression test generation. \item We evaluate \toolname on 22 commits to three subject programs: \mujs, \libxml, and \poppler.
-We find that \toolname performs very well for programs using human-readable file formats. \item \toolname performs robustly even when only the code diff is given, without the command line prompt, or the randomness of the LLM is increased.
-Lack of information in the commit message, a less powerful LLM, or dropping the execution feedback is detrimental to its effectiveness. \item \toolname performs closely while being substantially faster than WAFLGo, a state-of-the-art few-shot regression test generator, whose initial seeds are already close to bug-revealing.
-Using \toolname-generated test cases as seeds, a vanilla AFL++ outperforms WAFLGo. \item All the implementation code, data, and scripts used in this study are shared in the replication package available at \url{https://github.com/niMgnoeSeeL/cleverest}. \end{itemize} Overall, we can safely recommend the use of LLMs as an effective means to automatically generate or even just bootstrap the manual generation of regression test cases for a code commit or pull request---particularly if the program takes highly structured, human-readable inputs as test cases.
+In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*,itemsep=0.05cm] \item We introduce \toolname, a feedback-directed, zero-shot LLM-based regression test generation technique for programs that take highly structured, human-readable inputs to evaluate the utility of LLMs for regression test generation. \item We evaluate \toolname on \review{72} commits to eight popular programs and find that \toolname performs very well for programs using \icse{human-interpretable} file formats, even when only the commit message is given.
+This might mean, the LLM can translate the change \emph{intention} into a system input.
+We confirm this hypothesis by varying the expressiveness of the commit message. \item \toolname performs comparably to WAFLGo, a SOTA few-shot regression test generator, while being substantially faster—even though WAFLGo's initial seeds are already close to bug-revealing.
+Using \toolname-generated tests as seeds for fuzzing finds more than twice as many bugs.